vitiral/artifact/book/src/ExampleFile.md

 - REQ-markdown
 ###

 Anything starting with SPC is a design specification.
-Comparing them:

-Requirements (REQ) should be used for
+Requirements (REQ) should be used for:
-- detailing what you want your application to do
+- Detailing what you want your application to do.
-- what the architecture of your applicaiton should be
+- What the architecture of your applicaiton should be.

-Specifications (SPC) should be used for
+Specifications (SPC) should be used for:
-- how you intend to write your application (lower level details).
+- How you intend to write your application (lower level details).

 There are also tests (TST) which we will learn about later.